adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 <details>
 <summary>🎯Q. what is backprapogation ? </summary>

-- before undertanding backpropogation please understand since the tokenization what all things happens.
 - Before understanding backpropagation, it’s essential to grasp the steps text data undergoes from tokenization to being fed into the model:

 ### 1. Token IDs → 2.
 Vectors → 3.
 Backpropagation → 4.
 Vector-Space Representation